CaseBender Endpoints

 To create API keys:- Log in to your CaseBender instance

-- Navigate to Account Settings → API Keys
+- Navigate to Account → API Keys

-- Click Create to generate a new API key pair
+- Click Create API Key

 Using API Keys